 Under Northland rules, it's illegal to stay overnight in the marine pollution limits – even at anchor – without a proper way of treating or containing your boat's sewage.
 This means having (and providing proof if requested):

-- Regularly and legally pump out all the sewage from your Boat’s sewage holding tank or portable toilet at a sewage pump-out facility or navigated into waters seaward of the marine pollution limit.
+- regularly and legally pump out all the sewage from your boat’s sewage holding tank or portable toilet, at a sewage pump-out facility or when in waters seaward of the marine pollution limit.

 Can I discharge here?

-Sewage pump out Facilities in Northland.
-For more details check out the Northland and Auckland Boat Discharge Rules - App
+For details on sewage pump-out facilities in Northland, check out the Northland and Auckland Boat Discharge Rules – app

 Stop harbour pollution